opf/openproject/docs/user-guide/nextcloud-integration/README.md

 - See who last modified it (or who created it, if it has not yet been modified)

 However, all available actions depend on permissions the OpenProject user (or more precisely, the Nextcloud account tied to that user) has in Nextcloud.
 In other words, a user who does not have the permission to access the file in Nextcloud will also *not* be able to open, download, modify or unlink the file in OpenProject.

-## **Next steps for the integration**

-Further integration efforts are under way.
-In the near future, you will be able to link and upload files to Nextcloud directly from the OpenProject interface.

 ## Possible errors and troubleshooting